 In my opinion, the common element that binds all 'cult' movies together is the absolute care and dedication shown by the filmmakers and cast during production -- regardless of the budget.

-This was not necessarily a bad things for Europeans, as in the absence of the high budget sequel, more people will probably get to enjoy the original.
-And enjoy they will, for despite what your memory may tell you about the 1984 classic, it more than holds its own compared with it's hugely expensive sequel.
+All this means that hopefully a new generation of people will seek out and enjoy the original.
+And enjoy they will, for despite what your memory may tell you about the 1984 classic, it more than holds its own compared with it's hugely expensive sequels.

 It's also a much darker, more brooding film.
 The absense of 'knowing' in the one-liners seems to give the film a 'sincerity' that is absent from the sequel.